 All high school juniors and seniors who are residents of Shelby County or attend a Shelby County high school are eligible to participate in the Shelby County Right to Life Oratory Contest.

-Prizes for 1st through 3rd places are $500, $250, and $100 respectively.
-The winner will continue to the state contest, with the chance of winning a trip to the national competition.
-State Contest: Saturday, May (TBA), in Columbus; National Contest: Saturday June 26, in Herndon, VA (Washington DC area).
+Prizes for 1st through 3rd places are $400+, $250, and $100 respectively.
+If the winner continues to the state contest, they will receive an additional $100 travel stipend, with the chance of winning a trip to the national competition.
+State Contest: Saturday, May (TBA), in Columbus; National Contest: June TBD, in Philadelphia, PA.

 A 5-7 minute talk is usually approximately 800-1200 words, depending on the speed and style of the orator.

 Your speech should be prepared (typed) ahead of time (no ad lib) but you will not lose points for diverging slightly from the typed copy.

 Please submit a copy of your speech for the judges when submitting your video entry; no format requirements (single spaced is fine).

 Please include word count on the typed copy of your speech.